infrastructure

 Collaborative Consumption Is Here To Stay

 Collaborative consumption is here to stay because it represents a higher value economy than forest-to-dump consumerism.
-The financial deficit is simply the inadequacy of Money to articulate Social Value.
+The financial deficit is simply the inadequacy of Money to articulate Social Value – not the inadequacy of people to be happy, creative, and productive in their communities.

 Trading Money in for Value